 Based on the interviews with the NFPs, they were doing as much as possible to promote the programme with institutions.
 As explained in most of the cases, this was not because of the job (and some did not recall that they had the specific task of structured advocacy for mediators).
 The most active NFPs were those whose organisations had Roma inclusion and mediation at the heart of their mission.
-Especially good examples are the work of 'Chirikli' in Ukraine, and 'Sonce' in Macedonia.
+Especially good examples are the work of 'Chirikli' in Ukraine, and 'Sonce' in "the former Yugoslav Republic of Macedonia".